tommcgurl/brewbook-ionic/README.md

         - It will use this new *tab* property to direct the ng-href to the proper route.
     - We can pass this tab property to our brewList directive from our *allBrews* and *brewsByBrewery* layouts.

+#### Add a brew
+So far we can view brews, breweries, and individual details, but none of this is any good if we can't catalog the delicious new beers we try!

+Now we are on to another fun part.
+We are going to make the form for adding a new brew.
+I'm going to break this section up a bit since it's a more complex.

+We will finally get to do some work with ngCordova!!
+That means some hardware integration!
+We will be using ngCordova to access our mobile device's camera and photo album so that we can add a picture of our nice new brew.

+1. Add an 'Add' button to the nav bar to navigate to this new layout we will be creating.
+  - It will direct to a new route (#/addBrew) using the *ng-href* directive
+  - We can add it to the layouts that make sense, in this case:
+    + allBrews
+    + breweries
+    + brewsByBrewery